dhmmasson/testDrivenDevelopment/grade/grade-2023.md

-# Current Standing of the teams for the 2023 edition
+# Current Standing of the Teams for the 2023 Edition

 Score were computed on the version of your code present on the branch `master` on the 07/04/2023 at around ten.
 Score per milestone and total are normalized on a 20-point scale for an easier reading.
 However milestone 1 contains 6 features, milestone 2 contains 15 features, milestone 3 contains 8 features, milestone 4 contains 36 features et milestone 5 contains 29 features.
 Course success only means that you have already reached the minimum requirement of completing milestone 1 and 2 and 3

 ## 2023 April the 11th